 ROI = (Income / Investment) x 100%

-2. Residual Income (RI) - represents the excess of income earned from the desired income.
+2. Residual Income (RI) - represents the excess of income earned from the desired or target income.

 Residual Income = Operating income - Desired income